Sabotnik/static-site/_posts/2021-05-05-meet-the-artisans-part-2.md

 ---
 &nbsp;

-This year we’re kickstarting our new social enterprise,[Vumwe Designs](https://empowertz.org/news/2021/03/05/were-kickstarting-our-social-enterprise/){: target="_blank" rel="noopener"}\!
+This year we’re kickstarting our new social enterprise,&nbsp;[Vumwe Designs](https://empowertz.org/news/2021/03/05/were-kickstarting-our-social-enterprise/){: target="_blank" rel="noopener"}\!
 In working with 99 gender-based violence survivors-turned-entrepreneurs, we are constantly inspired.
 Below you'll meet one of our artisans, Safina Shabani, who agreed to let us share a bit about her.

 **Safina Shabani, mom of four, is the chairperson of the group of women from the village of Makanya.
 She is a strong leader and is skilled at both batik and tie-dye.
 Director of Vumwe Designs, Catherine Wales, was able to ask her a few questions in preparation for Empower Tanzania’s Mother’s Day campaign in which we’re hoping to raise $15,000 to kickstart this social enterprise:**